SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

    // Int8 cannot store a number larger than its maximum value,
    // and so this will also report an error

-Because of this,
-numeric type conversion is something you must opt in to on a case-by-case basis.
+Because each numeric type can store a different range of values, numeric type conversion is something you must opt in to on a case-by-case basis.
-This opt-in approach avoids accidental errors and helps to make type conversion intentions explicit in your code.
+This opt-in approach avoids accidental errors and helps make type conversion intentions explicit in your code.

-To convert from one specific number type to another, you initialize a new number of the desired type with the existing value:
+To convert one specific number type to another, you initialize a new number of the desired type with the existing value:

 .. testcode:: typeConversion